1929-2022, Charleston, Kanawha County

-Born and raised in Charleston, composer George Crumb is recognized the world over as one of the 20th century’s most adventurous and exceptional composers.
-Writing for orchestras and ensembles, Crumb has won many awards, accolades and admirers.
-He is one of a select few to have been awarded both a Pulitzer Prize for Music and a Grammy Award.
+Born and raised in Charleston, composer George Crumb was recognized the world over as one of the 20th century’s most adventurous and exceptional composers.
+Writing for orchestras and ensembles, Crumb won many awards, accolades and admirers.
+He was one of a select few to have been awarded both a Pulitzer Prize for Music and a Grammy Award.
 What makes his music stunningly different is a combination of who he is and where he came from.

 Crumb’s father, clarinetist George Henry Crumb, Sr., and his mother, cellist Vivian Reed Crumb, both played with the Charleston Symphony.
 He graduated from Charleston’s Mason School of Music in 1950 and earned a master’s degree at the University of Illinois at Urbana-Champaign.
 He studied in Berlin as a Fullbright scholar, then returned to the U.S. and in 1959, earned a Ph.D. from the University of Michigan.
 He taught at a college in Virginia before becoming a professor of piano and composition at the University of Colorado in 1958.
 He joined the staff at the University of Pennsylvania in 1965 and remained there until 1997.

 Early in his career, Crumb said he was unable to compose in a traditional format.
-Instead, he makes use of found sounds and objects to create wildly original pieces.
-He has cited both Béla Bartók and Claude Debussy as influences.
+Instead, he made use of found sounds and objects to create wildly original pieces.
+He cited both Béla Bartók and Claude Debussy as influences.